 Aim of the project

-Single sign-on combines various initiatives connected with different projects into a single project.
-The aim is to simplify the login procedure for using library resources.
+The aim of the single sign-on project is to simplify the login procedure for using library resources.

 Description of the project